1997 BDO World Darts Championship

 The 1997 Embassy World Professional Darts Championship was held from 4–12 January 1997 at the Lakeside Country Club in Frimley Green, Surrey.
-It was won by Les Wallace, who became the second Scotsman to become World Darts Champion after Jocky Wilson won it twice in 1982 and 1989.
-Wallace defeated Wales' Marshall James 6–3 in the final.
+Scotland's Les Wallace defeated Wales' Marshall James 6–3 in the final to win the title.
+He became the second Scotsman to become World Darts Champion after Jocky Wilson won it twice in 1982 and 1989.
 Wallace also became the first left-handed player to win either version of the World Darts Championship.

 It was also the second time in four years that two unseeded players had reached the Embassy final, and remains the most recent occasion that this has occurred.